iain2k/homebrew-tap/README.md

 **sshpass**

-This formual installs `sshpass` as HomeBrew disables this Forumal for valid security reasons.
+This formula installs [sshpass](http://sourceforge.net/projects/sshpass) as HomeBrew disables this Formula for valid security reasons.
 I use it purely to bootstrap hosts using [Ansible](https://ansible.com)

 > brew -v install sshpass
 > ==> Searching for similarly named formulae...